onecommons/unfurl/docs/projects.rst

 Locals and secrets:

-:``attributes``: a map of the providing the names and values of locals or secrets :``schema``: a JSON schema properties object describing the schema for each attribute.
+A map of names and values of locals or secrets with one reserved name:

+:``schema``: a JSON schema ``properties`` object describing the schema for the map.
 If missing, validation of the attributes will be skipped.

 Project defaults
 ================